Eggless Thandai Mawa Cake is a delicious twist on the classic Mawa Cake recipe. Make it this Holi for a delicious dessert.

 Thandai Powder – You can either make Thandai Powder at home using my easy recipe or buy a bottle.
 The homemade powder tastes much better than the storebought one though.

-Yogurt – Yogurt works as an egg replacement in this recipe.
+Yogurt – Yogurt (Dahi, Curd) works as an egg replacement in this recipe.
 It makes the cake soft from the inside.

 Khoya – Khoya is solidified milk.
 It makes the cake rich and dense.

 Saffron – Adds a beautiful orangish hue and also gives it a rich flavor.

 Nuts – The use of nuts (almonds and pistachios) on the top will add a nice crunchy bite.